 Full Council Meetings generally take place on the last Thursday of each month (except August and December) and are almost always held in the Victory Hall (at the rear of Village Hall) at 7.00 p.m.
 Most meetings are approximately 1.5 to 2 hours duration.

 For the time being, most, if not all council meetings are being held via telecommunication applications such as Zoom.
 As such, some of the procedures below are suspended until further notice.
-This follows the Local Authorities (Coronavirus) (Flexibility of Local Authority Meetings) (England) Regulations 2020 approved by Parliament and is otherwise supported by the Council's own emergency protocols agreed at its Extraordinary Meeting of March 18th 2020.
+This follows the Local Authorities (Coronavirus) (Flexibility of Local Authority Meetings) (England) Regulations 2020 approved by Parliament.
 However, these meetings mostly remain open to the public and press, and this can be arranged by application to the Clerk.

 There are occasions when extraordinary meetings are held to transact urgent or confidential Council business - please monitor the website or our noticeboards for the notices and agendas, noting that you may not be able to attend some or all if there are confidential items under discussion.
 This is in accordance with Section 100A(4) of the Local Government Act 1972 and the Local Government (Access to Information) (Variation) Order 2006 which allows a motion to exclude the Public, including the Press, from the meeting so that any items containing exempt and confidential information (for example, confidential, specialist, financial or legal advice) in the remainder of the agenda can be discussed and decided.
 Exempt information is defined in Section 100I and Schedule 12A of the Local Government Act 1972.

-Notification of regular meetings of the Council, its Committees and Sub-Committees (which include the agenda for the meeting) can always be found on the Parish notice boards at least three business days prior to a meeting and on this web site.
+Notification of regular meetings of the Council, its Committees and Sub-Committees (which include the agenda for the meeting) can, in normal times, be found on the Parish notice boards at least three business days prior to a meeting and always on this web site.

 Members of the public are welcome to attend all Council meetings.
 Each meeting has a "Public Forum" for residents to raise any matters with the Council, whether or not it relates to items on the agenda.
 Please also note that actions arising from such matters cannot be dealt with there and then, but every effort will be made to provide some sort of response.